NugasDSL/top/README.md

 ## Introduction
 ### Abstract
 Top is an implementation of [Toy](https://github.com/NugasDSL/toy).
-Toy imposes a kind of synchronization on the system in the sense of that each server can propose a block only on its turn.
+Toy imposes a kind of synchronization on the system because  a server can propose a block only in its turn.
 This method may limit the performance because the CPU is ideal while waiting for the proposer's block.
 Top address the problem by running multiple instances of Toy (named _channels_) on the same underlying platforms instance.
-Top may achieves hundreds of thousands of transactions per second.
+Top can achieve hundreds of thousands of transactions per second.
 ### System Model
 As Toy, Top also assumes a Byzantine partial synchronous environment in which the number of faulty nodes, _f_ is less then third of the nodes.
 _Partial synchronous_ means that after an unknown time _t_ there is an unknown upper bound _k_ on the messages transfer delays.